 Compared to some IDEs, I find PyCharm visually clean, and if you want an even cleaner UI, you can hide the toolbar, the tool buttons, the navigation bar, and the status bar (on the View menu):

-Virtualenv and the Python Interpreter
+The Python Interpreter

 You can create new projects with File→New Project or open an existing project with File→Open Directory.
 PyCharm supports many types of Python projects such as Django or Flask out-of-the-box.
 For this post I’ll create a simple project to test the pyquery library (I’ll choose the “Empty project”).